 Menu Close

-Throughout the summer, I will test E.coli levels at Road End Beach Park weekly and post them on the Town website.
+Throughout the summer, Ellie will test E.coli levels at Road End Beach Park weekly and post them on the Town website.
 When E. coli bacteria is high, it can cause problems for swimmers, such as ear, skin, eye, and respiratory infections, as well as gastrointestinal illness.
 It could also affect animals and pets swimming in the lake.
 High E. Coli bacteria presence can also indicate nutrient pollution, fecal contamination, water quality problems, and poor aquatic ecosystem health.

 After a meeting with Dr. Daniel Nidzgorski, a King County Ecologist, we learned that the most common way E. coli bacteria make their way into the water in King County is from animal waste, specifically water fowl like ducks and geese.
 It is common for storms or heavy rains to wash animal waste into our lakes, especially with the stereotypical rainfall in the Seattle-Metro area.